 School of Foreign Service Dean Carol Lancaster’s condition has much improved after undergoing surgery on a recently discovered brain tumor Monday.
-Lancaster had been taken to the Georgetown University Hospital Emergency Room after experiencing a headache, prompting doctors to bring forward the scheduled operation from Friday.
+Lancaster had been taken to the Georgetown University Hospital Emergency Room after experiencing a headache caused by internal bleeding which prompted doctors to perform the scheduled operation sooner than expected.

 Acting Dean of the SFS James Reardon-Anderson sent an email earlier this evening confirming the surgery and the subsequent improvement in Lancaster’s condition.